alexelbert/lothr-sites/README.md

 1. As a first-time visitor, I want to easily find useful information about LOTR film locations.
 2. As a first-time visitor, I want to have access to many locations a few clicks away.
-3. As a first-time visitor, I want a helpful guide on where these locations are located in New Zealand.
 4. As a recurring or first-time visitor, I want compiled source information about locations.
 5. As a recurring or first-time visitor.
 I want to be able to contact the author about updates or general feedback.